ytret/os/README.md

 The kernel is booted using [the Multiboot2 specification][multiboot2_spec] by GRUB2.
 The disk image `kernel.iso` is created with `grub-mkrescue`, so you need to have this tool installed.
-To create the image and jump into the QEMU emulator, run:
+To create the ISO and jump into the QEMU emulator,
+run:

     $ make iso run